Study plan - Bachelor of Mechanical Engineering

 Practical information about the program: Course content follows the National Curriculum provided by the Ministry of Education and Research.
 The three-year study is divided into six semesters, each of 30 credits (ECTS), totally 180 credits.
 The programme includes academic diversity of courses ranging from 10 to 20 credits.
 After three years (180 credits) the candidate obtains the Bachelor of Engineering degree.
 In the 5th semester there is an opportunity to select blocks of elective courses.
 In some of these courses prerequisites are necessary, whenever education is arranged so that the topics are based on each other during study.

 The special three-semester plan (TRESS) implies a particular programme for the first year.
-It starts with a summer school before the ordinary first year.
-Then there is extra teaching in the first semester, and also a part of the summer between 1st and 2nd year are used for studies.
+It starts with a summer school in mathematics before the ordinary first year.
+Then there is a course in physics in the first semester.
+The exams in the three-semester plan must be passed to continue.
+Also a part of the summer between 1st and 2nd year are used for studies.
 Within the the start of the 2nd year, students in this program have obtained the same learning outcomes as students at the ordinary plan.

 The study is headed by a Head of department and each subject has its lecturer with academic responsibility.
 In some subjects there are allocated student assistants.
 In each grade level, students choose two representatives to interact directly with the Head of Department.
 In addition, two selected reference persons per. subject interact with the lecturer.